MartinPacker/md2pptx/user-guide.md

 You can add notes to slides.
 In Powerpoint these appear below the main slide (and aren't shown when projecting a slide presentation).

 To add a slide note leave a blank line after the slide's contents.
 Then add paragraphs of text.
+Plain text paragraphs are separated by blank lines, as is standard in Markdown.

+You can use entity references, such as `&percnt;`.
+You can also use some other kinds of markup, such as hyperlinks and `<abbr>` elements.

+Using hyperlinks when viewing slide notes in the Powerpoint application is cumbersome - as there is no equivalent for slide notes of Slide Show Mode.
+To follow a hyperlink in slide notes:

+1. Right click on the hyperlink.
+2. Select the Hyperlink menu item.
+3. Select Open Hyperlink.

+It should then open in your browser.

-While you can use entity references, such as `&percnt;` you can't use any markup other than plain text paragraphs, separated by blank lines.
-In particular hyperlinks aren't supported.
-Further, it would be confusing to support bulleted lists in slide notes.
+**Note:** It would be confusing (to the parser) to support structured items such as bulleted lists in slide notes.
+For this reason they are not supported.

 ## Slides Without Titles
 <a id="slides-without-titles"></a>